selimslab/selimslab.github.io/index.md

 # Project Delta

-One shared digital space to bring together everything I like on the web
+A digital space to create and share

-Notes, links, articles, photos, artworks, drawings, poetry, lists, code snippets, experiments, ideas, ..

 ## Contents